 "NO" = in case the supervisory estimates of LGD and credit conversion factors are used (Foundation IRB)

-"YES" = in case own estimates of LGD and credit conversion factors are used (Advanced IRB).
+"YES" = in case own estimates of LGD and/or credit conversion factors are used (Advanced IRB).
 This includes all retail portfolios.

 In case an institution uses own estimates of LGDs to calculate risk weighted exposure amounts for a part of its IRB exposures as well as supervisory LGDs to calculate risk weighted exposure amounts for the other part of its IRB exposures, an CR IRB Total for F-IRB positions and one CR IRB Total for A-IRB positions has to be reported.